bun781/unit-3-nhan/README.md

 The code above shows that upon entering the screen that has the map, the program will retrieve the position of each restaurant from the database and create a corresponding MapMarker object on the map.

 To save space on the database by having less columns and data points, the coordinate of the restaurants are stored togther in the form of "latitude;longitude".
-Once retrieve from the database, this information will be split into the `.py lat` and `.py lon` variable through the built-in `.py .split()` method for python strings.
+Once retrieve from the database, this information will be split into the `lat` and `lon` variable through the built-in `split()` method for python strings to be used to generat the map marker for the restaurant.

 ```.py
     def add_marker(self, instance, touch):